Extensions-lab/shipper-tms-help/logisticunittype.md

 Internal sizes

-- **Internal Length** Specifies the internal length of the unit''s usable space for placing goods.
+- **Internal Length** Specifies the internal length of the unit's usable space for placing goods.
-- **Internal Width** Specifies the internal width of the unit''s usable area, ensuring items fit properly.
+- **Internal Width** Specifies the internal width of the unit's usable area, ensuring items fit properly.
 - **Internal Height** Specifies the internal height available for items within the unit (from base to top).
 - **Internal Volume** Specifies the total inner volume of the logistic unit, used to calculate fill capacity.

 External sizes

-- **Length** Specifies the unit''s external length dimension, used in volume and space calculations.
+- **Length** Specifies the unit's external length dimension, used in volume and space calculations.
 - **Width** Specifies the external width of the logistic unit for dimension-based calculations.
 - **Height** Specifies the external height of the logistic unit, from its base to the top edge.
-- **Unit Volume** Specifies the external volume of this unit, from length × width × height measurements.
+- **Unit Volume** Specifies the external volume of this unit, from length x width x height measurements.